Grinnode-live/grinnode.live/README.md

-grin++ |  not tested | please open an issue if tested Wallet 713 |  not tested | please open an issue if tested Wimble |  not tested | please open an issue if tested
+grin++ |  not tested | please open an issue if tested Wallet 713 |  not tested | please open an issue if tested Wimble |  not tested | please open an issue if tested IronBelly | not tested | please open an issue if tested

 #### Do I need a API secret?
 No!